Investing for Beginners: Complete Guide to Getting Started

 Mutual funds can be a good option for new investors because they offer convenience, instant diversification and access to professional money managers.

-It’s important to keep in mind that actively managed mutual funds carry fees.
+It’s important to keep in mind that actively managed funds carry fees.
 After all, you’re paying someone else to do the work for you.

 The Financial Industry Regulatory Authority offers a Fund Analyzer tool with analysis of over 18,000 mutual funds and ETFs, including how fees and expenses may impact your bottom line.